Technical SEO for Lawyers

 Important Google Algorithm Updates

-With Google Releasing their BERT (Bidirectional Encoder Representations from Transformers) algorithm in 2019, which at the time they called it “one of the biggest leaps forward in the history of Search.”
+Google Released their BERT (Bidirectional Encoder Representations from Transformers) algorithm in 2019, which at the time they called it “one of the biggest leaps forward in the history of Search.”
 This update helped Search engines better understand the intent behind users’ search queries by using neural networks (pattern recognition algorithm) along with question + answering models to fulfill a majority of queries.

 The BERT Algorithm update set up the grounds for MUM.
 MUM is built on the same Transformer architecture model as BERT, but it is 1,000 times more powerful!
 This Algorithm update is closer to AI than anything Google had released before.
 Google says that MUM is also: